 My visit coincides with two of their biggest annual events.

-The first is a Tiffany themed Spa Day where women in the industry are invited to this special event that includes free spa services, food and gifts.
+The first is a Tiffany themed Spa Day where local women in the industry are invited to this special event that includes free spa services, food and gifts.

 The second event is a Relaxation Suite for industry women attending The AVN Awards at the HardRock Hotel.
 This is the Adult Entertainment Industries’ biggest night and considered “The Oscars” for pornographic movies.
 It’s watched by millions on cable television.
 Coinciding with the awards is The AVN Expo - the world’s biggest Adult Entertainment Convention Tradeshow attended by over 100,000 people.